LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/uses_2.rst

 ``Name/Arity::Alias/Arity``.
-Aliases may be used either for avoiding conflicts between predicates specified in ``use_module/2`` and ``uses/2`` directives or for giving more meaningful names considering the using context of the predicates.
+Aliases may be used either for avoiding conflicts between predicates specified in ``use_module/2`` and ``uses/2`` directives or for giving more meaningful names considering the calling context of the predicates.

 To enable the use of static binding, and thus optimal message sending performance, the objects should be loaded before compiling the entities